noawe-boi/NoahsObsidianSync/Lion Activity.md

 1. What are the main locations shown in the trailer
 - Train stations
-- beachers
+- beaches
-- indian villages
+- Indian villages

-2. What role does the technology plh in Saloons search for his family, as hinted in the trailer
+2. What role does the technology in Saloons search for his family, as hinted in the trailer
-- He uses a computer to find every possible train station and google earch
+- He uses a computer to find every possible train station and google earth
+-